Selection of the Most Probable Best: Introduction

 Alternatively, a dynamic program (DP) can be formulated to maximize the expected reward (e.g., $0$-$1$ reward or negative regret) after a finite simulation budget is spent.
 However, solving the DP exactly is computationally challenging even for a moderate problem size.
-Instead, myopic or one-step optimal policies have been proposed and studied (see~\cite{chick2001new, frazier2008knowledge, ryzhov2016convergence, peng2017myopic} for instance).
+Instead, myopic or one-step optimal policies have been proposed and studied; see~\cite{chick2001new, frazier2008knowledge, ryzhov2016convergence, peng2017myopic} for instance.

-Notably, there are some recent work that bridge the gap between the two abovementioned approaches by proving that a sequential sampling algorithm based on a myopic policy indeed achieves the asymptotically optimal static allocations as the simulation budget grows. \cite{chen2019complete} propose a sequential sampling algorithm based on the complete expected improvement (CEI), which is originally created as a myopic sampling policy~\citep{salemi2019}, and prove that its sampling ratios for the solutions asymptotically satisfy the optimality conditions in \cite{glynn2004large}. \cite{avci2021} derive the same result for the policy that applies the gradient of the CEI with respect to the sample size as a sampling rule.
+Notably, there are some recent work that bridge the gap between the two abovementioned approaches by proving that a sequential sampling algorithm based on a myopic policy indeed achieves the asymptotically optimal static allocations as the simulation budget grows. \cite{chen2019complete} propose a sequential sampling algorithm based on the complete expected improvement (CEI), which is originally created as a myopic sampling policy~\citep{salemi2019}, and prove that its sampling ratios for the solutions asymptotically satisfy the optimality conditions in \cite{glynn2004large}. \cite{Avic23:gECI} derive the same result for the policy that applies the gradient of the CEI with respect to the sample size as a sampling rule.

-While these results are desirable, in this paper, we focus on studying the optimal static allocation ratios and creating sequential policies from them as this is the first paper that formalizes selection of the MPB as a nested R\&S problem.
-We believe that these results will provide a foundation to create and analyze a DP-based sampling rule for the MPB formulation in our future study.
+While these results are desirable, in this work, we focus on studying the optimal static allocation ratios and creating sequential policies from them as the first pass to tackle the MPB selection problem.
+We believe that these results will provide a foundation to create and analyze a DP-based sampling rule for the MPB formulation in a future study.

-If one views a candidate input model as a context, our work can be connected to the contextual R\&S studied by \cite{gao2019selecting,li2020DSCO}, and \cite{shen2021ranking}.
-The contextual R\&S solves an R\&S problem conditional on a covariate vector.
-However, at the outer level, it aims to maximize the mean (or worst-case) probability of correct selection over all possible covariates.
+If one views a candidate input model as a context, our work can be connected to the contextual R\&S studied by \cite{gao2019selecting,shen2021ranking}, and \cite{Li:22DSCO}.
+The contextual R\&S aims to maximize the mean (or worst-case) probability of correct selection over all possible covariates.
 Therefore, there is no outer-level R\&S problem for the contextual R\&S as in the MPB formulation.
-Such a difference between two formulations manifests in the optimality conditions for the respective OCBA problems as we discuss in Section~\ref{sec:probable_best}.
+The difference between these two formulations manifests in the optimality conditions for the respective OCBA problems as we discuss in Section~\ref{sec:probable_best}.